lucasLB7/PIckyBucket/README.md

-This is a Django app created that allows users to view pictures by category, tag and country.
+This is a Django clone of the popular app Instagram (lol)

 The app uses the ```django``` framework to create a set of backend databases that are then templated in the main application.

 As a user you can also search by **category type**, **tags** or **title**.